mybb/docs.mybb.com/1.8/administration/spam.md

 In `Admin CP > Configuration > General Configuration`, a visual CAPTCHA challenge can be configured from a variety of options.

-+ No CAPTCHA, in which the visual CAPTCHA challenge is disabled.
++ **No CAPTCHA**, in which the visual CAPTCHA challenge is disabled.
 This is not recommended, as disabling the CAPTCHA Images makes it much easier for automated systems to post spam.
-+ MyBB Default CAPTCHA, in which a PHP GD captcha is generated.
++ **MyBB Default CAPTCHA**, in which a PHP GD captcha is generated.
 This can often be passed by automated systems and usually should not be used.
-+ reCAPTCHA, which displays a "ReCAPTCHA" challenge; signup is required at [Google's ReCAPTCHA site](http://www.google.com/recaptcha/intro/index.html) to get the Public and Private keys that must be configured.
++ **reCAPTCHA**, which displays a "ReCAPTCHA" challenge; signup is required at [Google's ReCAPTCHA site](http://www.google.com/recaptcha/intro/index.html) to get the Public and Private keys that must be configured.
-+ Are You A Human, which displays an interactive minigame that the user must complete, often with their mouse.
++ **Are You A Human**, which displays an interactive minigame that the user must complete, often with their mouse.
 Signup is required at the [Are You A Human PlayThru website](http://portal.areyouahuman.com/signup/basic) to receive the Publisher and Scoring keys that must be configured in MyBB.
-+ NoCAPTCHA reCAPTCHA, which displays the latest version of reCAPTCHA, in which a user simply clicks a checkbox to continue, or as a fallback must complete a simple picture-selection challenge; signup is required at [Google's ReCAPTCHA site](http://www.google.com/recaptcha/intro/index.html) to get the Public and Private keys that must be configured.
++ **NoCAPTCHA reCAPTCHA**, which displays the latest version of reCAPTCHA, in which a user simply clicks a checkbox to continue, or as a fallback must complete a simple picture-selection challenge; signup is required at [Google's ReCAPTCHA site](http://www.google.com/recaptcha/intro/index.html) to get the Public and Private keys that must be configured.

 ### Stop Forum Spam